agatha-duzan/agatha-duzan.github.io/README.md

 {% include view_sentiment.html %}
 <img width="720" src="img/sa_category.png">

 ## A Deeper analysis, can we relate view peaks to current events?
-(AGATHA)

 <p style='text-align: justify;'>
 While climate change may not captivate every YouTube user, certain events have the power to alter this disinterest.
 Significant occurrences have the ability to shift our perspective on the world, compelling us to react.
 There's a natural inclination among individuals to respond, to voice their thoughts and opinions on the subject when such events occur.
 Is it possible to identify which events have had the greatest impact on people and incited their reactions regarding climate change?